yanns/test_structured_logging/README.md

-# test_structured_logging
+# Test structured logging on GCP

-Test structure logging on GCP (Stackdriver) with Scala
+Test structure logging on GCP (Stackdriver & Kubernetes) with Scala

 ## Problem with "normal" logging

-Stackdriver parses the stdout and stderr to ingest logs.
+With a standard Kubernetes cluster on the Google Cloud platform, Stackdriver parses the stdout and stderr of each containers to ingest logs.
 But this has several limitations:

-- we can only have `INFO` (stdout) or `ERROR` (stderr) levels
+- we can only use `INFO` (stdout) or `ERROR` (stderr) levels
 - logs with a new line (like with a stacktrace) are parsed in different items (one per line).

 ## Solution proposed by Stackdriver